Chicago Residents Disappointed With Gun Ruling

 COLLEEN LAWSON: Defending one's self with a handgun doesn't mean shooting someone.
 It means stopping them from considering you as prey.
 So I am not threatening to go out and do anything to anyone.
 I'm just saying that you may not come into our homes anymore and just do as you will.
 Some of us will be armed.

 CORLEY: But Mara Georges, the city's top lawyer, warns that no one in Chicago should rush out to buy a handgun.

-Ms. MARA GEORGES (City Attorney, Chicago): We can do reasonable regulation.
+MARA GEORGES: We can do reasonable regulation.
 We can have registration requirements.
 We can have obligations that firearm owners have to meet.
 And we will do that in our new ordinance.

 CORLEY: The city has studied the steps D.C. took when its handgun ban failed.
 But Don Moran, with the Illinois State Rifle Association, another of the lawsuit's plaintiffs, says Chicago is aiming its efforts at the wrong people: law abiding citizens.

-Mr. DON MORAN (Illinois State Rifle Association): The gangbangers that are standing on the street corner that are having the shootouts, they're not going to go pay $500 to register a firearm.
+DON MORAN: The gangbangers that are standing on the street corner that are having the shootouts, they're not going to go pay $500 to register a firearm.
 They're not going to sit through a training class.
-They're not going to do nothing is going to change for them.
+They're not going to do - nothing is going to change for them.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.